 Facebook Dating App

 I get more matches and dates using the Facebook dating app than Tinder and other apps I've used.
-When I first started using Facebook dating there weren't as many members in my area yet because it was still new, but it's grown a lot in popularity since then.
+When I first started using Facebook dating there weren't many people in my area using it yet because it was still new at the time, but it's grown a lot in popularity since then.
 Unless you live in a rural area with a small population, you should have plenty of matches to choose from.
 Practically everyone on the planet uses Facebook and many of them are single folks using the dating feature.